Scarecrow (2002 film): Plot

-Then, one night the drunken boyfriend is decapitated with a scythe wielded by the same scarecrow Lester's body was found near.
+Later, one night the drunken boyfriend is decapitated with a scythe wielded by the same scarecrow Lester's body was found near.
 Then another is killed by the scarecrow in the same cornfield Lester was.
-Stephanie reports the murder to the cops but her story is met with skepticism.
+Stephanie reports the murder to the police but her story is met with skepticism.
 Farmer Hayley finds blood on his scarecrow and on some corncobs, and the boy's body is later found by two locals.
 The next night two others are killed by the scarecrow who rams two scythes into their heads, then the bully who kissed Judy is killed when the scarecrow brutally shoves a corn cob through his neck.
 That night the scarecrow kills Lester's teacher by impaling her with a metal pointing stick, then comes home to his mother's trailer where he kills her latest boyfriend with a frying pan.
 He then explains how he came to be and that he no longer feels or cares about anything.

 The scarecrow goes to The French Bulldog and kills his former boss by burning his face on a hot stove.
 The cops go to Lester's mother to find her in a state of shock then go to Famer Hayley who tells them that the town is haunted and a dwelling place for evil.
 Another one of Lester's tormentor's has his heart torn out through his back.
 That night the scarecrow kills the cemetery caretaker by decapitation with his own shovel.
 Lastly the scarecrow confronts Judy.
 In a fight between him, Judy and the two cops Judy manages to throw gasoline on the scarecrow before setting him on fire seemingly killing him.

-Mitch, narrates that this only made Lester stronger and that he still haunts the cornfields.
+Mitch narrates that this only made Lester stronger and that he still haunts the cornfields.
 The two others ask what happened to those who survived: Stephanie went crazy and now resides at a mental institute away from Emerald Grove.
 Farmer Hayley found God and prays every day for Him to rid his fields of evil.
 Lester's mother became pregnant again and Mitch expresses hope that she will be a good mother.
 As for Judy, she enrolled in the College courses with Morgan.
 Morgan tells Judy the paramedics found her in a trance to which Judy confirms.
 Judy tells Morgan they should have a sleepover sometime.
 Later in art class Judy sketches a drawing of a human-bird hybrid implying she is possessed by Lester's soul.
 The two other youths say Mitch is going too far, however Mitch says he hasn't given them the surprise ending.
 Mitch then begins whispering "Lester" over and over.
 As the other two are about to leave, the scarecrow leaps down from the pole and kills them while Mitch laughs with macabre relish.